ErpNetDocs/tech/advanced/data-objects/track-changes.md

 For instance, if you create a sales order, any subsequent changes to its fields may be collected in a dedicated **Change History** panel, allowing you to see technical details about each modification as well as which user made them.

-This may be useful for contracts and other field-sensitive documents but may result in unnecessary accummulation of data if not needed.
+This may be useful for invoices and other field-sensitive documents but may result in unnecessary accummulation of data if not needed.

 #### Track Attribute Changes rules